csniico/main-infra/terraform/modules/vpc/README.md

 ## Notes

 - NAT Gateways are relatively expensive resources.
 Using `single_nat_gateway = true` can significantly reduce costs for non-production environments.
+- For development environments or when NAT Gateways are not needed, set `enable_nat_gateway = false` to completely disable NAT Gateway provisioning.
+- When creating only public subnets (`create_subnet_types = ["public"]`), NAT Gateways are not required and can be disabled.
 - The module automatically selects available availability zones in the specified region.